Fuzzy set: Fuzzy number

 Fuzzy numbers can be likened to the funfair game "guess your weight," where someone guesses the contestant's weight, with closer guesses being more correct, and where the guesser "wins" if he or she guesses near enough to the contestant's weight, with the actual weight being completely correct (mapping to 1 by the membership function).

 The kernel $K(A) = \operatorname{Kern}(A)$ of a fuzzy interval $A$ is defined as the 'inner' part, without the 'outbound' parts where the membership value is constant ad infinitum.
 In other words, the smallest subset of $\R$ where $\mu_A(x)$ is constant outside of it, is defined as the kernel.

 However, there are other concepts of fuzzy numbers and intervals as some authors do not insist on convexity.

 Fuzzy categories

 The use of set membership as a key component of category theory can be generalized to fuzzy sets.
 This approach, which began in 1968 shortly after the introduction of fuzzy set theory, led to the development of Goguen categories in the 21st century.
 In these categories, rather than using two valued set membership, more general intervals are used, and may be lattices as in L-fuzzy sets.

+There are numerous mathematical extensions similar to or more general than fuzzy sets.
+Since fuzzy sets were introduced in 1965 by Zadeh, many new mathematical constructions and theories treating imprecision, inaccuracy, vagueness, uncertainty and vulnerability have been developed.
+Some of these constructions and theories are extensions of fuzzy set theory, while others attempt to mathematically model inaccuracy/vagueness and uncertainty in a different way.
+The diversity of such constructions and corresponding theories includes: